 Note 1 - Description of the Plan

-The following brief description of The PepsiCo Savings Plan (the Plan) provides only general information.
+The following brief description of The PepsiCo 401(k) Plan for Hourly Employees (the Plan) provides only general information.
 Participants should refer to the Plan document for a more complete description of the Plan's provisions.

 General